-Servlets can be loaded from their places.
-From a directory that is on the CLASSPATH.
-The CLASSPATH of the JavaWebServer includes service root/classes/, which is where the system classes reside added-existing servlets can be recompiled and the server will notice these changes.
-From a remote location.For this a code base like http://nine.eng/classes/foo/ is required in addition to the servlet's class name.Refer to the admin Gui docs on servlet section to see how to set this up.
+<SERVICE_ROOT/servlets/directory.This is not in the server's classpath.
+A class loader is used to create servlets form this directory.New servlets can be added-existing servlets can be recompiled and the server will notice these changes.
+From a remote location.For this a code base like http://nine.eng/classes/foo/ is required in addtion to the servlet's class name.Refer to the admin Gui docs on servlet section to see how to set this up.